Daughter of Hour Glass founders pleads guilty to drug abuse

 Knowing that the powder was "K" - the street name for ketamine - Tay snorted the first line of powder and "Jeri" followed suit, DPP Poh added.
 Tay then left the restaurant to meet a friend.

-When police officers and paramedics attended to Tay at the scene, they found she had slurred speech and her eyes were dilated.
+When police officers and paramedics attended to Tay at the scene, they found her speech was slurred and her eyes were dilated.
 She was arrested after admitting to taking ketamine.

+While out on bail, Tay took drugs again last year, said DPP Poh.

 Tay is currently out on a bail of $50,000.